juancarlosjr97/university-peer-evaluation-automation/README.md

 ## Issues Open

-See the list of current issues open to make sure to understand the system limitations
+See the list of current issues open to make sure to understand the system limitations.

 ## How does it work?